steveloughran/kerberos_and_hadoop/sections/errors.md

 ## Failure unspecified at GSS-API level (Mechanism level: Checksum failed)

+1. The password is wrong.
+A `kinit` command doesn't send the password to the KDC —it sends some hashed things to prove to the KDC that the caller has the password.
+If the password is wrong, so is the hash, hence an error about checksums.
-1. Kerberos is very strict about hostnames and DNS [http://stackoverflow.com/questions/12229658/java-spnego-unwanted-spn-canonicalization](http://stackoverflow.com/questions/12229658/java-spnego-unwanted-spn-canonicalization);
+1. Kerberos is very strict about hostnames and DNS; this can somehow trigger the problem.
+[http://stackoverflow.com/questions/12229658/java-spnego-unwanted-spn-canonicalization](http://stackoverflow.com/questions/12229658/java-spnego-unwanted-spn-canonicalization);
-2. Java 8 behaves differently from Java 6 & 7 here which can cause problems
+1. Java 8 behaves differently from Java 6 & 7 here which can cause problems
 [(HADOOP-11628](https://issues.apache.org/jira/browse/HADOOP-11628).

+## Principal not found

+The hostname is wrong (or there is >1 hostname listed with different IP addrs) and so a principal of the form USER/HOST@DOMAIN is coming back with the wrong host, and the KDC doesn't find it.

+See the comments above about DNS for some more possibilities.

 ## During SPNEGO Auth: Defective token detected